 - Heat a pan with a couple of tablespoons of an oil of your choice and sweat the aromatics until translucent. - Add both the ground and whole spices to the pan and toast them until fragrant; this only takes about 30 seconds.
-Skip the spices you don't have; life is not about perfection. - 3) Add all your vegetables and soaked lentils along with 2 cups of vegetable stock.
+Skip the spices you don't have; life is not about perfection. - Add all your vegetables and soaked lentils along with 2 cups of vegetable stock.
 You can also add water and throw a stock cube in there.
-(And, in extreme cases of student cooking, just water and Aromat). - 4) Let the mixture simmer on medium heat for 25 to 30 minutes or until the lentils are cooked through.
+(And, in extreme cases of student cooking, just water and Aromat). - Let the mixture simmer on medium heat for 25 to 30 minutes or until the lentils are cooked through.
 At this stage, your soup may not look appetizing, but try to have faith. - 5) Let the mixture cool down slightly before blending thoroughly with a stick blender.
 Don't forget to remove the cinnamon stick before you blend it, or you might end up with a broken blender. - 6) Once blended, add the coconut milk, lime juice and season with salt and black pepper.
-Garnish with red pepper flakes and enjoy warm with a thick slice of bread. - Tamarind paste is found in most recipes for this soup and is marked as optional because it's not an ingredient commonly found in Swiss households.
+Garnish with red pepper flakes and enjoy warm with a thick slice of bread.